Francis Dyke Acland: Political career

-Acland was elected as the Member of Parliament (MP) for Richmond, Yorkshire, in 1906, a seat he held until 1910, and later represented Camborne from 1910 to 1922, Tiverton from 1923 to 1924 and North Cornwall from 1932 to 1939.
-He was Parliamentary Private Secretary to Richard Haldane, the Secretary of State for War, from 1906 to 1908.
+Acland was elected as the member of parliament (MP) for Richmond, Yorkshire, in 1906, a seat he held until 1910, and later represented Camborne from 1910 to 1922, Tiverton from 1923 to 1924 and North Cornwall from 1932 to 1939.
+He was Parliamentary Private Secretary to Richard Haldane, the secretary of state for war, from 1906 to 1908.
 He held government office in the Liberal Ministry of H. H. Asquith firstly as Financial Secretary to the War Office from 1908 to 1910.
-In 1911 he was promoted to Under-Secretary of State for Foreign Affairs to work closely under Sir Edward Grey.
-He remained in this position throughout the buildup of tensions in Europe which led to the outbreak of war.
-In February 1915 he was moved to the post of Financial Secretary to the Treasury before being moved again in June 1915 to Parliamentary Secretary to the Board of Agriculture and Fisheries.
-When Asquith formed his Coalition Government in 1916 Acland was left out of office to accommodate Unionist nominees.
-In 1915 he was sworn of the Privy Council.
+In 1911, he was promoted to Under-Secretary of State for Foreign Affairs to work closely under Sir Edward Grey.
+He remained in this position throughout the build-up of tensions in Europe which led to the outbreak of war.
+In February 1915, he was moved to the post of Financial Secretary to the Treasury before being moved again, when Asquith formed his coalition. in June 1915 to Parliamentary Secretary to the Board of Agriculture and Fisheries to accommodate Unionist nominees.
+In 1915, he was sworn of the Privy Council.

-In 1917 he was appointed Chairman of the Departmental Committee "to inquire into the extent and gravity of the evils of dental practice by persons not qualified under the Dentists Act [1878]."
-Based on the recommendations of this committee a bill was introduced into parliament which eventually became the Dentists Act 1921 which established the Dental Board of the United Kingdom.
+In 1917, he was appointed Chairman of the Departmental Committee "to inquire into the extent and gravity of the evils of dental practice by persons not qualified under the Dentists Act [1878]."
+Based on the recommendations of this committee a bill was introduced into parliament which eventually became the Dentists Act 1921 (11 & 12 Geo.
+5. c.
+21) which established the Dental Board of the United Kingdom.
 Acland was appointed its first chairman – a position he held until his death.

-Acland also was influential in setting up the Forestry Commission and served as a commissioner until his death, a Deputy Lieutenant of Devon and a Justice of the Peace for Devon and the North Riding of Yorkshire.
-In 1926 he succeeded his father as fourteenth Baronet.
+Acland also was influential in setting up the Forestry Commission and served as a commissioner until his death, a Deputy Lieutenant of Devon and a justice of the peace for Devon and the North Riding of Yorkshire.
+In 1926, he succeeded his father as fourteenth Baronet.